 Below is a continuous-time analogue signal and a discrete-time signal:1

-For analysis and representation, signals are commonly represented in either the time domain or the frequency domain (via the Continuous-time Fourier transform, Laplace transform, and the Z-transform).
+For analysis and representation, signals are commonly represented in either the time domain or the frequency domain (via the Fourier transform (continuous, discrete), Laplace transform, and the Z-transform).

 Properties